Create an interactive search map by using Azure Maps

 Create an account and get your key

-- In the upper left-hand corner of the Azure portal, click Create a resource.
+- In the upper-left corner of the Azure portal, select Create a resource.

-- In the Search the Marketplace box, type Maps.
+- In the Search the Marketplace box, enter Maps.

 - From the Results, select Maps.
-Click Create button that appears below the map.
+Select the Create button that appears below the map.

-On the Create Maps Account page, enter the following values:
+On the Create Azure Maps Account page, enter the following values:

 - The Name of your new account.